FabianMPunkt/Nautilus3D/README.md

 ## Performance
 The only thing really impacting the in-game performance are our fancy leaves and their variations.
 We tried our best to make them as fast as possible, while not compromising on their variety.
 If you're on Fabric/Sodium, we recommend using the ["Cull Less Leaves"](https://modrinth.com/mod/cull-less-leaves) mod to get back a bit of performance.
+If you wish to disable the leaves, you can do so using [Respackopts](https://modrinth.com/mod/respackopts)!

 ## Shaders
 I'ts been a high priority for us to make Nautilus3D play nice with the vast majority of shaders out there.
 That's also why we don't include any fancy flower / vegetation models, because that would look horrible combined with wind effects.
 (Also, it's really hard to make lol)